The Sun is a star around which the Earth turns.

 Crown, outer layer of the Sun

-The crown is the outermost region of the solar atmosphere, and during total eclipses appears as a whitish halo that surrounds the eclipsed disk of the Sun.
-Its width is a few million kilometers, but the total luminosity is equivalent only to Half the brightness of the full moon.
-Analogously to the chromosphere, its view is also not possible outside the total eclipses, because the powerful luminosity of the neighboring photosphere masks the presence.
-The density of matter at the base of the crown is 109 atoms / cm2, which equals 10-10 times the density of the Earth's atmosphere at sea level.
+The crown is the outermost region of the solar atmosphere, and during the total eclipses it appears as a whitish halo that surrounds the eclipsed disk of the Sun.
+Its width is a few million kilometers, but the total luminosity is only equivalent to half the luminosity of the full moon.
+Analogously to the chromosphere, its vision is not possible outside the total eclipses, because the powerful luminosity of the neighboring photosphere masks the presence.
+The density of matter at the base of the crown is 109 atoms / cm2, which is equivalent to 10-10 times the density of the Earth's atmosphere at sea level.

-The temperature of the crown usually oscillates around a million kelvins, but in some of its regions can be much higher.
-For a long time the cause of these temperatures has been a mystery, but today it is believed that they are the shock waves, originated by certain convective currents that occur in the photosphere, the cause of the warming of the crown and probably also of the chromosphere.
+The crown's temperature generally fluctuates around one million Kelvin, but in some of its regions it can be much higher.
+For a long time the cause of these temperatures has been a mystery, but nowadays it is believed that shock waves, caused by certain convective currents that occur in the photosphere, cause the warming of the corona and probably also of the chromosphere.

-For the study of these two solar regions the coronagraph is used.
-By analyzing sunlight with a spectrometer, a continuous emission spectrum is obtained on which numerous dark emission lines, Fraunhofer, are superimposed.
+For the study of these two solar regions, the coronagraph is used.
+When analyzing the sunlight with a spectrometer, a continuous emission spectrum is obtained, on which numerous dark emission lines, said by Fraunhofer, overlap.
 The continuous component of the spectrum originates in the photosphere, and especially in its more superficial regions.

-Indeed, in the photosphere there is at all times a dynamic equilibrium between the rate of creation of negative ions of hydrogen and the rate of destruction of these same ions, so that there is always a negative ion of hydrogen per million atoms of hydrogen.
-The formation of these ions takes place by means of the absorption of photons that come from the interior of the Sun, whereas their destruction is accompanied by the emission of photons towards the outside of the Sun, which constitute almost all the visible component of Solar radiation.
+Indeed, in the photosphere there is at all times a dynamic balance between the rate of creation of negative hydrogen ions and the rate of destruction of these same ions, so that there is always a negative ion of hydrogen for every million atoms of hydrogen. hydrogen.
+The formation of these ions takes place by means of the absorption of photons that come from the interior of the Sun, while their destruction is accompanied by the emission of photons towards the outside of the Sun, which constitute the almost totality of the visible component of the Sun. solar radiation.

 It is necessary, however, to establish three hypotheses concerning the solar photosphere.
-According to the first, the photosphere must be in hydrostatic equilibrium; The second assumes that it must also be in thermal equilibrium; And, according to the third, its chemical components require at least 90% hydrogen.
+According to the first, the photosphere must be in hydrostatic equilibrium; the second assumes that it must also be in thermal equilibrium; and, according to the third, between its chemical components it is necessary that there be at least 90% hydrogen.